vimalhari/astrowind/src/data/post/nextjs-vs-astro-2025.md

 ---
 publishDate: 2025-09-21T10:00:00Z
 title: "Next.js vs Astro: The Complete Developer's Guide to Choosing the Right Framework in 2025"
-excerpt: "A comprehensive comparison of Next.js and Astro covering performance, DX, SEO, deployment and when to choose each in 2025."
+excerpt: 'A comprehensive comparison of Next.js and Astro covering performance, DX, SEO, deployment and when to choose each in 2025.'
 image: https://pub-693f7baf8984450ca2a6a42eec72bd69.r2.dev/nextjs_astro.webp
 category: Web Development
 tags: